Pat's Preserve

 Sanctuary

-The preserve is a haven for wildlife.
-Giant white pines, a rich conifer swamp and diverse wetland habitat nurture a plethora of wildlife and plants on this special land.
-Songbirds, red-shouldered hawks and eagles live in the forest.
+Towering white pines, rich conifer swamp, and diverse wetland habitat provide sanctuary for a wide range of species.
+Songbirds, red-shouldered hawks, and eagles nest in the forest canopy.
 In the spring-fed stream, brook trout spawn and thrive.
-Snakes and toads, ducks and otter are also frequently spotted here.
+Snakes and toads, ducks and otters are also frequently seen, making this a vibrant and vital ecosystem year-round.

 Gratitude